 Recorded: January and February 1966

-This may be the second big band on the list, but it’s the only one led by a singer: the legendary Frank Sinatra himself.
+This may be the second big band album on the list, but it’s the only one led by a singer: the legendary Frank Sinatra himself.

-Recorded live in the Copa Room of the former Sands Hotel and Casino, in Las Vegas, in 1966, it was the first Sinatra live to be released, and documents many of his hits of the day.
+Recorded live in the Copa Room of the former Sands Hotel and Casino, in Las Vegas, in 1966, it was the first Sinatra live album to be released, and documents many of his hits of the day.

 Classics such as “Fly Me to The Moon”, “I’ve Got You Under My Skin” and “Luck Be a Lad” sit alongside some lesser-known surprises.

-It’s an enjoyable and entertaining to listen to with the band on fire, swinging hard and Sinatra in fine humour.
+It’s an enjoyable and entertaining album to listen to with the band on fire, swinging hard and Sinatra in fine humour.
 His 12-minute-long stand-up comedy-like monologue demonstrates the relaxed atmosphere and adds to the experience.

 During ‘the tea break’ he jokes with the audience, making fun of his own and Dean Martin’s drinking habits, and mocks himself about his skinny childhood physique.